Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: Quantum Network

 \subsection{Entanglement Transmission Schemes}

-We denote a \emph{scheme} by a (possibly infinite) number of quantum communication protocols that can be collectively applied to QN.
-One of the most important entanglement transmission schemes is the classical entanglement percolation (CEP) scheme for $d=2$.
-The CEP scheme consists of two steps~\cite{QEP_acl07}: (i) Use the purification protocol to convert each link to a singlet, the probability of which is given by Eq.~\eqref{eq_purify}. (ii) Find a path of links connecting two arbitrary nodes A and B that have all been successfully converted to singlets, and apply the swapping protocol to them one by one.
+A \emph{scheme} is a (possibly infinite) number of protocols that can be collectively applied to a QN.
+One of the well known entanglement transmission schemes is the classical entanglement percolation (CEP) scheme for $d=2$.
+The CEP scheme consists of two steps~\cite{QEP_acl07}: (i) Use the concentration protocol to convert each link to a singlet, the probability of which is given by Eq.~\eqref{eq_concentrate}. (ii) Find a path of links connecting two arbitrary nodes A and B that have all been successfully converted to singlets, and apply the swapping protocol to them one by one.
 The final state between A and B is guaranteed to be a singlet by Eq.~\eqref{eq_swap}.
 The probability of finding such a path can be considered as a measure of the entanglement transmission ability between A and B, determined by the network topology.
 This probability, however, is known to be nonoptimal, since for some special topology, e.g.,~a honeycomb with double links between every two connected nodes, adding a ``preprocessing'' step of entanglement swapping to the CEP scheme may change the network topology to a triangular type and potentially increase the probability of establishing a singlet between A and B~\cite{QEP_acl07}.

-A deterministic entanglement transmission (DET) scheme, on the other hand, does not use generic probabilistic protocols to increase the singlet conversion probability, but uses \emph{deterministic} protocols to produce a single highly entangled state between A and B (demonstrated in Fig.~\ref{fig_det-example}).
+A deterministic entanglement transmission (DET) scheme, on the other hand, does not use generic probabilistic protocols to increase the singlet conversion probability, but uses {deterministic} protocols to produce a single highly entangled state between A and B (demonstrated in Fig.~\ref{fig_det-example}).
 Note that after performing each deterministic protocol, the new system is still an intact QN, i.e.,~a pure state as a whole, not a probabilistic ensemble.
-This makes DET easily scalable with network size.
+This makes DET {purely ``nonclassical'' (without mixing with probability measures) and} easily scalable with network size.

-As we will see, the specific DET scheme we introduce utilizes only deterministic bipartite protocols, which can be applied to arbitrary series-parallel QN.
+The specific DET scheme we introduce, which utilizes only deterministic swapping and concentration protocols, can be applied to arbitrary series-parallel QN.